fouquet/RFAboutView/README.md

   FileUtils.cp_r('Pods/Target Support Files/Pods-<Target Name>/Pods-<Target Name>-acknowledgements.plist', '<Project Dir>/Acknowledgements.plist', :remove_destination => true)
 end
 ```
-Note that the directory names can differ based on whether or not you are using different targets or not.
+Note that the directory names can differ based on the setup of your project and whether or not you are using different targets.
 Check with your local project directory and change the snippet accordingly.
 Also don't forget to add the `Acknowledgements.plist` file to your Xcode project.

 ## Localisation and changing the default text